Deep Reinforcement Learning for Cyber Security

 \section{Discussions and Future Research Directions}

 DRL has emerged over recent years as one of the most successful methods of designing and creating human or even superhuman AI agents.
-Much of these successes have relied on the incorporation of DNNs into a framework of traditional RL to address complex and high-dimensional sequential decision-making problems.
+Many of these successes have relied on the incorporation of DNNs into a framework of traditional RL to address complex and high-dimensional sequential decision-making problems.
 Applications of DRL algorithms, therefore, have been found in various fields, including IoT and cyber security.
 Computers and the Internet today play crucial roles in many areas of our lives, e.g., entertainment, communication, transportation, medicine, and even shopping.
 Lots of our personal information and important data are stored online.
 Even financial institutions, e.g., banks, mortgage companies, and brokerage firms, run their business online.
 Therefore, it is essential to have a security plan in place to prevent hackers from accessing our computer systems.
 This paper has presented a comprehensive survey of DRL methods and their applications to cyber security problems, with notable examples summarized in Table \ref{tb:2}.
 The adversarial environment of cyber systems has instigated various proposals of game theory models involving multiple DRL agents.
 We found that this kind of application occupies a major proportion of papers in the literature relating to DRL for cyber security problems.